 Residence Life Leadership Opportunities & Positions

-Neighborhood Representatives (NRs) are residential peer leaders who serve as student members of the staff team and work closely under the direction of the Area Coordinator and Assistant Area Coordinators.
-The Neighborhood Representative position has been designed to support community development and to provide an upper-class student presence to liaison between the students in their respective building and the community staff.
-Neighborhood Representatives contribute to the development of a community of scholars in their respective buildings through assisting with the personal development of residents, promoting and supporting an inclusive environment in which differences are thoughtfully explored and working collaboratively to build community.
-Additionally, they are expected to know and uphold University policies and community standards and encourage responsible citizenship in the community by modeling such.
+Neighborhood Representatives (NRs) are live-in student staff leaders in Nobili or University Villas under the Office of Residence Life.
+NRs are part of the staff team and work closely under the direction of the Area Coordinator and Assistant Area Coordinators.
+The Neighborhood Representative position supports community development and provides an upper-division student presence.
+Neighborhood Representatives contribute to the development of a community of scholars in their respective buildings through assisting with the personal development of residents, promoting and supporting an inclusive environment where differences are thoughtfully explored, and working collaboratively to build community.
+Additionally, NRs are expected to know and uphold University policies and community standards, work collaboratively to build community, serve as positive role models, and encourage responsible citizenship.

 Housing & Conference Services Student Staff Positions

 The Housing & Conference Services Office offers a number of student positions, which are also described below.
 These positions contribute to the overall function of our office and are vital to our success.

 - Applications Available: January 6, 2020 Application link will be available in January